varqox/sim-project/README.md

   password: sim
   ```

+  Remember to change the password later (or now) if you want to make SIM site public.
+Do not make hacker's life easier!

 7. Well done!
 You have just installed SIM.
-There is a sim-server configuration file `where-you-installed-SIM/server.conf` in which are server parameters like ADDRESS etc. There are also log files `*.log` which you would find useful if something did not work.
-Feel free to report bugs and irregularities.
+There is a sim-server configuration file `where-you-installed-SIM/server.conf` in which are server parameters like ADDRESS etc. There are also log files `log/*.log` which you would find useful if something did not work.

+8. Feel free to report bugs and irregularities.

 ### Upgrading
 Just type (be aware of incompatible database (and other inner) changes)